 From our reading of the Stansberry Research website, it does not appear that it provides quarterly updates on all of

-its bond recommendations but rather provides updates on an ad hoc basis.
+its bond recommendations but rather provides updates on an ad hoc basis: often times, when it's too

 Presumably, Stansberry Credit Opportunities recommends bonds that can be bought via online bond trading platforms such as Fidelity and E*TRADE.
 If it focuses on "distressed" corporate bonds, it's currently a very small universe, with heavy industry concentration.
 Based on a Fidelity bond search we conducted September 1, 2021, only 12 high yield corporate bonds had offer prices lower than 80.00.
 Four of these bonds were issued by movie theater chains and eight were issued by companies in the energy sector.

-supplemental updates as needed.
-Stansberry Research does not appear to update each recommendation on a
+Stansberry Research does not appear to update each recommendation on a regular basis.
+Bondsavvy updates its 35+ buy/hold recommendations each quarter and provides supplemental updates as needed.

 Important to monitor all bonds on our recommended list